-- Proof of age All parents entering the school must show student's original birth certificate or an equivalent. - Proof of address To confirm the student resides in the Wilson attendance zone, parents must submit a copy of a current utility bill or a copy of the apartment lease that has both the parent's name and address on it.
+7 1 8 provi le copies of necessary records.
+These include: Proof of age - All parents entering the school must show student's original birth certificate or a equivalent.
+Proof of address - To confirm the student resides in the Wilson attendance zone, parents must submit a copy of a current utility bill or a copy of the apartment lease that has both the parent's name and address on it.
 If the student is residing in a home/apartment where the parent/guardian is not the billed party or the lessee, a notarized letter must be received stating the student and his parent/guardian are staying at this address.
-Additional proof and documentation may also be required. - □ Source of Student ID Numbers-To generate a student ID number, a copy of the student's social security card is needed if the student has one.
-If the student does not have a social security card, a state ID number will be provided. - Proof of immunizations All students enrolling in the district for the first time must provide records of immunizations.
+Additional proof and documents tation may also be required.
+Source of Student ID Numbers-To generate a student ID number, a copy of the student's social security card is needed if the student has one.
+If the student does not have a social security card, a state ID number will be provided.
+Proof of immunizations - All students enrolling in the district for the first time must provide records of immunizations.
 These records must show the day, month, and year of each dose.
 If your child cannot be immunized because of a medical problem or a religious belief, please talk with the school principal or school nurse.
-Documentation of this exemption must be kept on file at the school.
-The following chart explains the immunizations that are required upon entering school if no documented exemption exists: - Copy of the withdrawal form if the student is arriving from another Texas school. - □ Information to contact previous school if student is arriving from another school that was not a Texas school.
+Documentation of this exemption must be kept on fil at the school.
+The following chart explains the immunizations that are required upon entering school if no documented exemption exists: Copy of the withdrawal form if the student is arriving from another Texas school.
+Information to contact previous school if student is arriving from another school that was not a Texas school.